dylanratcliffe/puppet-external_data/README.md

 ### `disk`

-This uses the local disk to store cached data in JSON files under a given directory, it is the simplest form of cache and is fairly performant, but lacks any form of synchronisation meaning that if you have many compilers or masters, each will maintain its own cache, increasing the workload for whatever the foragers are hiting.
+This uses the local disk to store cached data in JSON files under a given directory, it is the simplest form of cache and is fairly performant, but lacks any form of synchronization meaning that if you have many compilers or masters, each will maintain its own cache, increasing the workload for whatever the foragers are hitting.

 #### Options